 Anyone who wants to control the distribution of their assets, the guardianship of their minor children, provide for charitable causes, or reduce estate taxes needs estate planning can benefit from estate planning.

-Without estate planning, or a Will or Trust, Montana state law controls the distribution of assets upon your death.
+Without estate planning, or a will or trust, Montana state law controls the distribution of assets upon your death.
 These laws are known as the laws of intestate succession.
-Without a valid Will or Trust you do not have control of who receives which assets, nor do you have control over the selection of guardians for minor children, or how those children will receive their inheritance.
+Without a valid will or trust you do not have control of who receives which assets, nor do you have control over the selection of guardians for minor children, or how those children will receive their inheritance.

 For example, if you are married without children, or all of your children are from you and your spouse together, then upon your death your spouse will receive your entire estate.
-However, if you die leaving a spouse and children who do not belong to your surviving spouse, then surviving spouse is entitled to receive a $100,000 plus ½ of the remaining estate and the child is entitled to receive the other half of the remaining estate.
+However, if you die leaving a spouse and children who do not belong to your surviving spouse, then the surviving spouse is entitled to receive $100,000 plus half of the remaining estate and the child is entitled to receive the other half of the remaining estate.

-However, if you have a valid Montana Will or Trust in place, you can decide who receives your assets, how much, and when they receive those assets.
-This means that you can provide for different distribution amounts to different children.
-With a valid Will or Trust, you can distribute specific assets to other friends, family members or charities.
+With a will or trust, you can distribute specific assets to friends, family members or charities.
 You may also decide to disinherit a child, limit the amount a child receives from your estate, or place their inheritance in a separate trust to be managed by someone else.

 Proper estate planning is one of the most valuable gifts you can give your loved ones.
-It is important to work with an attorney that can take the time to understand your long-term goals and draft a Will or Trust that will address your family’s unique needs.
+It is important to work with an attorney that can take the time to understand your long-term goals and draft a will or trust that will address your family’s unique needs.